Snowflake-Labs/sfquickstarts/site/sfguides/src/data_mapping_in_native_apps/data_mapping_in_native_apps.md

 <img src="assets/table_chosen.png" width="719" />

 Once we click **Done** and **Save** then the application has been assigned the needed permissions.
 Now go back to apps and click on the app itself.
-It should open to a screen like the following
+It should open to a screen like the following:

 <img src="assets/app_entry.png" width="975" />

 You should recognise the layout from building the streamlit earlier.
 If you drop down either of the two boxes you will see that they are populated with the columns from the table the application has been assigned permissions to.
 If we populate the mappings correctly, hit **Update Mappings** then you will see the piece of JSON underneath change to tell us the currently set mappings.
-The ones we want for this application are
+The ones we want for this application are:

 <img src="assets/correct_mappings.png" width="703" />